 The process to reserve a space on campus for a meeting/event depends on the space you would like to reserve.
-The Student Organization Handbook has more details on the reservation process for each managing department including specific policies and procedures.
+All spaces are reserved through Reserve West.
+Contact ReserveWest@westga.edu for more information.

 Do we have to get an approval to post flyers on campus?